PennLINC/qsirecon/docs/installation.rst

 Docker
 ======

-In order to run qsirecon in a Docker container, Docker must be `installed
+In order to run *QSIRecon* in a Docker container, Docker must be `installed
 <https://docs.docker.com/engine/installation/>`_.

 .. note:: If running Docker Desktop on MacOS (or via Docker Desktop), be sure to set